 Why does the child sitting next to you in church, have radar that tells her you have one last piece of gum in your purse?
 And why does she ask for it the day you have road kill breath?

 Why does your friend at work bring a luscious dessert the day after you tell everyone you’re going on a diet?

 Why does a man buy a suit with two pairs of pants, then burn a hole in the jacket?

 Why does your neighbor’s dog sniff you in embarrassing places when you come to his door?

 As you can see, life is full of unexplained mysteries.
-I’m looking for the person who can answer most of the above—because I want to ask him/her who built Stonehenge.
+I’m looking for the person who can answer most of the above.
+Because if you know, I might want to ask you who built Stonehenge.